+Note that the limit of large $N_{g_\chi} N_{f_S}$, once $T_{K}$ and $T_\text{Tr}$ become the slowest part of an analysis, it may be worthwhile to evaluate the vector products using GPU rather than CPU processors.
+It is likely that GPUs could improve substantially upon \eqref{eq:forGPU}.

-Compare this to the direct, repeated integration of \eqref{eq:rateE}:
+Compare this $T_\text{tot}$ to the direct, repeated integration of \eqref{eq:rateE}:

 where $T_\text{num.int.}$ is the evaluation time for a single numerical integral.
-For a relatively easy case with asymmetric but analytic models for $g_\chi$ and $f_s^2$, Ref.~\cite{companionLong} finds $T_\text{num.int.} \sim 600\, \text{s}$~\footnote{Both versions of the analysis (the new vector space method, and the previous standard) use the same programming language (Python) for the numeric integration and the vector algebra, with similar precision goals of $0.1\%$ in the scattering rate.
+For a relatively easy case with asymmetric but analytic models for $g_\chi$ and $f_s^2$, Ref.~\cite{Lillard:2023cyy} finds $T_\text{num.int.} \sim 600\, \text{s}$~\footnote{Both versions of the analysis used the same programming language (Python) for the numeric integration and the vector algebra, with similar precision goals of $0.1\%$ in the scattering rate.
 Both versions of the calculation can be made faster with some optimizations or in other programming languages.}.
-If $f_S^2$ or $g_\chi$ is instead interpolated from a grid of points, $T_\text{num.int.}$ can be much larger.
-Except in the limit of very large $N_\text{DM} N_\mathcal{R}$, \eqref{time:tot} is typically dominated by the $T_\text{proj.}^{(q,v)}$ terms, i.e.~the evaluation of $\ket{g_\chi}$ and $\ket{f_S^2}$ in the chosen basis.

-These objects only need to be calculated once for each $f_S^2$ or $g_\chi$ model.
-A relatively small number of coefficients can accurately represent the full 3d function much more concisely than a similarly precise grid of $g_\chi(\vec v)$ or $f_S^2(\vec q, E)$ values.
-In contemporary work this is especially useful for the momentum form factor $f_S^2$, which is often derived numerically.
-A precise representation of $f_S(\vec q, E)$ may require upwards of $10^9$ grid points, so this input to the rate integrand alone requires many gigabytes of memory~\footnote{I thank Kevin Zhang (UC Santa Barbara) for pointing this out to me.}.
-Compare this to the impressively concise Fig.~\ref{fig:accuracy}, where $f_s^2(\vec q)$ is fairly well described by only $10^3$ coefficients.
-Numerically derived $g_\chi$ and $f_S^2$ models can be precisely reconstructed from fractions of a megabyte of data, making it easy to save, share and use new results from astrophysics or materials science.